boeni-industries/aico/docs/security/data_security.md

 ### Encryption Strategy

-AICO employs filesystem-level transparent encryption using gocryptfs to protect all stored data without imposing functionality restrictions on databases:
+AICO employs filesystem-level transparent encryption using securefs to protect all stored data without imposing functionality restrictions on databases:

-#### Filesystem-Level Encryption with gocryptfs
+#### Filesystem-Level Encryption with securefs

 - **Approach**: Transparent filesystem encryption that secures all database files at rest
 - **Encryption**: AES-256-GCM authenticated encryption with per-file random IVs